C.S. Lewis Oxford Tour Route

 Broad Street

-The Bodleian Library reposits one of the finest collections of C.S.
-Lewis manuscripts.
-Between 1944 and 1952, C.S.
-Lewis works regularly in the Duke Humfrey’s Medieval Library.
+Bodleian Library reposits one of the finest C.S.
+Lewis collections.
+C.S.
+Lewis works regularly in the Duke Humfrey’s Library.

 Keble College